A house may be the most important purchase of your life. Don't blow it by making one of these dumb mistakes.

 - Underwriting fee

-Not having a down payment stashed away can sink your prospects of getting a mortgage.
+Not having a down payment stashed away can sink your prospects for getting a mortgage.
 After being bitten by the housing market crash, traditional lenders shy away from giving mortgages to those bringing nothing to the table.

 6. Not understanding your mortgage terms